editorconfig/editorconfig-core-js/README.md

                  want path(s) to be read from stdin.

 Options:
-  -v, --version  Display version information
-  -f <path>      Specify conf filename other than '.editorconfig' -b <version>   Specify version (used by devs to test compatibility) --files        Output file names that contributed to the configuration,
+  -v, --version  Display version information from the package -f <path>      Specify conf filename other than '.editorconfig' -b <version>   Specify version (used by devs to test compatibility) --files        Output file names that contributed to the configuration,